![]() |

 iv) Receiving stream characteristics, including possible or known water quality impairment, and whether the POTW discharges to a coastal water, one of the Great Lakes, or a water designated as an outstanding natural resource; or

-v) Other considerations (including but not limited to the history of toxic impact and compliance problems at the POTW), which the Agency determines could cause or contribute to adverse water quality impacts.
+v) Other considerations (including the history of toxic impact and compliance problems at the POTW), which the Agency determines could cause or contribute to adverse water quality impacts.

-4) All POTWs with approved pretreatment programs shall provide the following information to the Agency: a written technical evaluation of the need to revise local limits pursuant to 35 Ill.
+4) All POTWs with approved pretreatment programs must provide the following information to the Agency: a written technical evaluation of the need to revise local limits under 35 Ill.
 Adm.
 Code 310.210.

 BOARD NOTE: Subsections (a)(3)(B) through (a)(4) are derived from 40 CFR 122.21(j) (1994).